Chiang Mai

 Bicycle rentals.

 There are very few bicycle rental places with decent bicycles in Chiang Mai.
 Most hotels and small rental shops rent out cheap crappy city bikes.
-There are only a few decent bike shops, who have the larger, sturdy mountain / road bikes.
+There are only a few decent bike shops, which have larger, sturdy mountain / road bikes.

 One such shop is Sahamitr bike shop, located on Ratchadamnoen Road at the first crossing with Ratchapakhinai Road.
 They have road / mountain bicycles available for rent for 200 to 300 baht per day.

-Another option is a new shop on Loi Kroh Road, between the moat and Kamphaeng Din Road.
-They offer new high-end Trek bicycles for 300 to 600 baht a day, with both MTB/mountain and road bikes available.
-Remember, you get what you pay for.
+Another option is Chiang Mai Bicycle, a new shop on Loi Kroh Road, between the moat and Kamphaeng Din Road.
+They offer new high-end Trek bicycles for 200 to 500 baht a day, with both MTB/mountain and road bikes available.
+Remember, you get what you pay for. chiangmaibicycle.com

 NK Bike Rentals, just south of the old town, also offers city bikes, mountain bikes, and road bikes.
 Their road bikes cost about 250 to 300 baht per day.